oosaaa/hello-world/README.md

 # hello-world
-This repository is for practicing Github
+This repository is for practicing the Github Flow.

 About me